blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 R half 1 1Truncated or corrupted EXR file
 ```

-File seems to be composed of 2 parts....
+The file seems to be composed of 2 parts...
 1- EXR file
 2- RAW JPEG ?